frankalcantara/frankalcantara.github.io/_posts/2024-06-27-competitive-programming.md

 - $ \text{constexpr void sort_vector(std::vector<int}\& vec)$ is a type-safe way to define a reusable sorting function.
 - This method avoids the pitfalls of `#define`, such as lack of scoping and type checking, while still minimizing the amount of typing.

+## Matrices

+In C++20, matrices are typically represented as vectors of vectors (`std::vector<std::vector<T>>`), where each inner vector represents a row of the matrix.
+This approach allows for dynamic sizing and easy manipulation of multi-dimensional data, making matrices ideal for problems involving grids, tables, or any 2D structure.

+Matrices in C++ offer flexibility in managing data: you can resize rows and columns independently, access elements using intuitive indexing, and leverage standard vector operations for rows.
+Additionally, the use of `ranges` and `views` introduced in C++20 enhances the ability to iterate and transform matrix data more expressively and efficiently.

+_The use of matrices is common in competitive programming for tasks such as implementing dynamic programming tables, graph adjacency matrices, or performing transformations on 2D data.
+With the powerful capabilities of C++20's STL, matrices become a highly adaptable and efficient way to handle complex, multi-dimensional computations in a structured manner_.

 ### Creating and Filling a Matrix

 The code creates a 2x2 matrix (a vector of vectors) and fills each element with the value 1: